Sourcing and Procurement – what is available in SAP?

 - Involves invoicing when Accounts Payable is not a separate business function

 The following diagram shows the flow of source to pay (S2P).
-As can be seen, sourcing is the more strategic aspect of the flow where sourcing strategy is applied.
-The following diagram represents effective processes in sourcing and procurement.
+As it can be seen, sourcing is the more strategic aspect of the flow where sourcing strategy is applied.
+The following diagram represents effective processes in sourcing and procurement:

 What do we need to consider for an effective implementation?